ratatui/ratatui/ratatui-widgets/README.md

 - [`Canvas`]: draws arbitrary shapes using drawing characters.
 - [`Chart`]: displays multiple datasets as lines or scatter graphs.
 - [`Clear`]: clears the area it occupies.
 Useful to render over previously drawn widgets.
+- [`Fill`]: paints every cell in its area with a single repeated symbol and style.
 - [`Gauge`]: displays progress percentage using block characters.
 - [`LineGauge`]: displays progress as a line.
 - [`List`]: displays a list of items and allows selection.